HenryNguyenLe/SQL_Challenge/README.md

 # Employee Database Investigation : An Untold Story
 ## Background
 While performing a quick QAQC check on an old employee database, several suspicious values appeared.
-The decision was made to further investigate the entire database consisting of 6 different CSV files by using SQL with postgreSQL, and Python with Pandas for visualization.
+The decision was made to further investigate the entire database consisting of 6 different CSV files by using SQL with postgreSQL, and Python with Pandas/ MatPlotLib for visualization.

 ![Image description](readmePic.jpg)